Mosquito

 Frequently asked questions about the Mosquito

-Only female mosquitoes bite, and they do it to get the blood protein needed to produce eggs.
-They find hosts by sensing exhaled carbon dioxide, body heat, and skin odors.
+Only female mosquitoes bite, and they do so to get the protein in blood needed to develop their eggs.
+Both males and females otherwise feed on nectar and plant sugars.

 Yes.
-Mosquitoes are considered among the deadliest animals to humans because some species spread diseases such as malaria, dengue, yellow fever, and Zika, causing many deaths each year.
+Mosquitoes are often called the deadliest animal to humans because they spread diseases such as malaria, dengue, and yellow fever, causing hundreds of thousands of deaths each year.

 How long do mosquitoes live?